youseffarghal/josephfarghal/README.md

-- 👋 Hi, I’m @josephfarghal
+- 👋 Hi, I’m @youseffarghal
-- 👀 I’m interested in Software Engineering and hope to get a Software Engineering internship this upcoming summer.
+- 👀 I’m interested in Software Engineering and hope to get an entry level Software Engineering position upon graduating this December.
 - 🌱 I’m currently learning how to program in Racket and Prolog to explore paradigms other than the traditional imperative family.
 - 💞️ I’m looking to collaborate on open source projects.
 I work great in teams and always try to foster a productive and innovative environment.
 - 📫 How to reach me is through my LinkedIn Profile here: www.linkedin.com/in/joseph-farghal